pulse-framework/pulse/README.md

 You can set `localName` to anything that suits your component.

 You can now bind each returned property to the data in your component using object spreading.
-In VueJS only the `mapData()` funtion is available on the Vue instance: `this.mapData()`.
+In VueJS the `mapData()` funtion is available on the Vue instance: `this.mapData()`.

 ```js
 // VueJS